alterasc/alterasc.github.io/docs/Archetypes.md

 `b0d6d12de1171e64b95b6b8c0eebe22c`
 `ArcaneDuelistArchetype`

+### Dancer (Bard)

+The dancer is an entertainer, an acrobat and a surprisingly dangerous combatant when drawn to battle, emphasizing speed and agility to confuse and unnerve opponents while inspiring allies to fight with increased confidence.

+`9c00757174bcad044bc4732dcce7731f`
+`DancerArchetype`

 ### Dervish of Dawn (Bard)

 Although the dawn goddess is seen mainly as a goddess of healing and redemption in most parts of the world, her stern, evil-smiting element is more common in some areas.
 Many of her disciples from these lands become dervishes of dawn, religious mystics who use a spinning dance as part of their worship.
 Many bards of her faith hone their skills with dance and scimitar to become dervish dancers, but some tread a similar path focused more on magic and healing than swordplay.
 These are the dervishes of dawn.